Delivery partner support hub: promotion

 In this short video, our delivery partners explain how it is important to promote your event by using a mixture of methods that are easy for everyone to engage with.
 Watch to learn more about how partners have used word of mouth, social media, and posters and flyers to get people to their events.

-A basic guide to event promotion
+A beginner's guide to event promotion

 Here’s a two-page guide that explains more about the general ways that you can reach your target audience.
 Click on the icon to download your free guide and learn more about the basics of event promotion: